MoviePass co-founder’s PreShow Interactive raises $3M to expand into gaming – TechCrunch

 Spikes told me yesterday that he’d always hoped to bring the PreShow concept to four categories — theatrical movies, gaming, subscription streaming and video on demand — but the pandemic forced the startup to shift focus more quickly than expected and explore what a gaming experience might look like.

-The current plans is to launch a new PreShow Interactive app this summer, where viewers can connect their in-game accounts and identify how much virtual currency they want to earn.
+The current plan is to launch a new PreShow Interactive app this summer, where viewers can connect their in-game accounts and identify how much virtual currency they want to earn.
 Then they watch a package of ads and PreShow will automatically transfer the currency to their account — in other words, it’s buying the currency for them.

 Users will have to download a separate app to watch the ads and get the benefits, but Spikes said this is actually better than trying to integrate advertising or branded content into the game itself, which can be a slow process for the developer and the advertiser, while also being distracting for the players.
-And this means PreShow Interactive should able to support 20,000 games at launch, across PCs, consoles and virtual reality.
+And this means PreShow Interactive should be able to support 20,000 games at launch, across PCs, consoles and virtual reality.

 “We just didn’t see the purpose of spending the time on integrations when it’s not really necessary,” he added.
 “Our deal is only with the consumer for their time.
 We’re saying, ‘This is your time.
-It has value.'”
+It has value.’ ”

 One of the key elements to Preshow’s approach is technology that can detect when the viewer is actually looking at their phone screen — the ads will stop playing if you turn away.
 This has been criticized as “creepy surveillance tech,” but Spikes claimed that early PreShow users have embraced it.
 He also argued that it’s more transparent than the data collection and targeting currently driving online advertising.